What you need to know

 In general, this data reflects that abortions have become less common over time.
 During this same time, the birth rate has remained relatively stable.

-The Centers for Disease Control collects data on abortion timing – the point during a pregnancy when the procedure is performed.
+The Centers for Disease Control collects data on abortion timing––the point during a pregnancy when the procedure is performed.
 The chart below shows 2020 data (the most recent available).

 How are available methods changing the way abortions are performed?

-More and more abortions are being performed using medication (“Plan C”).
-For reference, the ‘morning after pill’ is typically referred to as “Plan B.”.
-Plan C, also commonly referred to as the “abortion pill,” is two different medications (pills) taken several days apart, mifepristone and misoprostol, which ends early pregnancies 95-99% of the time.
+More and more abortions are being performed using medication called “Plan C.” For reference, the morning-after pill is typically referred to as “Plan B.” Plan C, also commonly referred to as the “abortion pill,” is two different medications taken several days apart, mifepristone and misoprostol, which ends early pregnancies 95-99% of the time.
 Generally, it is used up to 70 days, or ten weeks, after the first day of a menstrual period is missed.
-Mifepristone works by blocking the hormone progesterone.
-Without progesterone, the lining of the uterus breaks down, and the pregnancy cannot continue.
-Misoprostol, the second medication, is taken either right away or up to 48 hours later and causes the uterus to empty.

-The Take-Away
+The Takeaway

-Given that approximately 90% of all abortions are performed during the first trimester (weeks 1-14), state laws that restrict abortions during the second trimester (weeks 15-28) will have a relatively small impact on overall abortion rates.
+Given that approximately 90% of all abortions are performed during the first trimester (weeks 1-14), state laws that restrict abortions during the second trimester (weeks 15-28) will likely have a relatively small impact on overall abortion rates.

 Further reading